ajbkr/cool-runnings/README.md

 Cool Runnings logs CPU temperature to a pre-existing Adafruit IO feed named `NAME-cpu-temperature`.
-For example, if `NAME=Andrews-MBP`, the program will will send data to a feed named `andrews-mbp-cpu-temperature`.
+For example, if `NAME=Andrews-MBP`, the program will send data to a feed named `andrews-mbp-cpu-temperature`.

 NOTE: The value of `NAME` is automatically lower-cased.